 With an eye on art, here’s a snapshot of a few days in Calistoga to connect with your inner artist:

 Check in at one of the artist cottages of the Mount View Hotel equipped with an easel, paint, and brushes at your disposal.
 Before you check out, be sure to create your own keepsake painting of a special stop in Calistoga, if not a rendition of a loved one.
+Other artsy lodging options include A Calistoga Enchanted Cottage, which features original prints of innkeeper and local professional photographer, Rebecca Sheppard, and The Pink Mansion, a quirky, romantic Victorian home painted pink!

 Stroll the downtown and familiarize yourself with the Calistoga art gallery scene.
 Sofie Contemporary Arts features exhibits of contemporary artworks by California artists, providing commentary on current events, art history and more.
 Down the street a stretch is Lee Youngman Galleries filled with the work of landscape and portrait artists.
 At Yӓger Galerie, you can view the work of renowned Bay Area Figuration painter, Ira Yeager, as well as antiques and furniture from the artist’s personal collection.
+You will also find the glass work of artist, Krista Flood, on display at Studio Kokomo, and for the photography mavens, you’ll find photographic prints and practical camera supplies at Studio on Main.

 As you wander through town, you’ll find a number of murals created by world-renowned artist, Carlo Marchiori.
 These murals showcase imagined life in Calistoga near the time of the town’s founding in the 1860s, as well as Marchiori’s more traditional, Italian style.
 Marchiori’s downtown gallery, Ca’Toga Galleria d’Arte, is where you can view and purchase paintings, ceramics, sculptures and more.